SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [task-description]
 ## Description

-A hospital has 7 doctors.
+A hospital has 7 doctors available.

 Each doctor can only see a single patient per day, but sometimes there is a shortage of doctors, so waiting patients are sent to other hospitals.